oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/samples/applypatch/README.md

 # Example of how to create an Oracle RAC Database Container Patched Image
 =============================================
 ## Pre-requisites
-After you build your base Oracle RAC image following the [README.md](../../../OracleRealApplicationClusters/README.md#building-oracle-rac-database-container-image), it is mandatory to create **Oracle RAC Slim image** following [README.md](../../../OracleRealApplicationClusters/README.md#building-oracle-rac-database-container-slim-image), then  you can create a patched version of it.
+After you build your base Oracle RAC image following the [README.md](../../../OracleRealApplicationClusters/README.md#building-oracle-rac-database-container-image), it is mandatory to create **Oracle RAC Base image** following [README.md](../../../OracleRealApplicationClusters/README.md#building-oracle-rac-database-container-base-image), then  you can create a patched version of it.
 To build a patched image, you must provide the patch zip file.

 **Notes:**